 Join us and change the face of regenerative medicine by helping CIRM and the FDA create a faster, more efficient, but no less safe, way of approving new, potentially life-changing therapies.

-Email Kevin McCormack, Sr. Director Public Communications & Patient Advocate Outreach, at firstname.lastname@example.org.
+Email Kevin McCormack, Director Patient Advocacy, at firstname.lastname@example.org.

 The most important thing you can do to promote stem cell research is to know the work.
 Those opposed to stem cell research circulate myths about the ethics of stem cell research and about the superiority of other avenues of research.
 Counter those arguments with facts.
 Below are resources to help.